NandhiniJK01/smarttalk-mini-chatgpt/README.md

-# smarttalk-mini-chatgpt
-SmartTalk is a lightweight chatbot app built using Streamlit and Hugging Face’s DialoGPT-small model.
-It simulates natural conversations and can be deployed locally or on the web.
-A great project for learning how conversational AI works!
+# 💬 SmartTalk - Mini ChatGPT

+SmartTalk is a lightweight AI chatbot built using **Hugging Face's DialoGPT** and **Streamlit**, designed to provide an interactive chat interface like ChatGPT — but simplified and fully local!

+---

+## 🚀 Features

+- 🔮 Chat interface using Streamlit
+- 🧠 Natural language responses powered by DialoGPT
+- 💻 Local run – No need for API keys
+- 📦 Easy to deploy and share

+---